35rod/tent/tutorial.md

 println("Hello World!"); ~ prints Hello World
 ```

 Note that comments are denoted using the tilde ('~') character.
-To run this code, simply run `tent -f <filename>.tent`, and replace `<filename>`
+To run this code, simply run `tent <filename>.tent`, and replace `<filename>`
 with the filename of your tent file.
 That's if you want to run it using the evaluator.
-However, tent also comes with a compiler and VM!
+However, tent now has LLVM support!
-To compile this code, run `tent -c -f <filename>.tent`, replacing `<filename>` with the filename of your tent file once again.
+To compile this code, run `tent compile <filename>.tent`, replacing `<filename>` with the filename of your tent file once again.

 NOTE: LLVM support is being integrated into tent currently, but it's best to stick with the evaluator for now, as the compiler is still a work-in-progress.